alessandro-gentilini/knuth-interview-2006/README.md

 doing this.
 You know, no parent would let their child do any of the things that we were doing.

-I was, once I took the streetcar; I don’t know how old I was, but I think it was, you know, maybe Fourth or Fifth Grade, and I took the streetcar downtown, and went to the public library, and I started reading books, and I didn’t know that the library hours, that the library was closing, and the lights went off, so I went over to a window, where I could sit, and I kept reading, and finally the people, you know, and my parents didn’t, were wondering what happened to me, why didn’t I come home?
+I was, once I took the streetcar; I don't know how old I was, but I think it was, you know, maybe Fourth or Fifth Grade, and I took the streetcar downtown, and went to the public library, and I started reading books, and I didn't know that the library hours, that the library was closing, and the lights went off, so I went over to a window, where I could sit, and I kept reading, and finally the people, you know, and my parents didn't, were wondering what happened to me, why didn't I come home?

 But somebody at the
-library found me, you know, just in the stacks, reading the books, and but you know, still they wouldn’t worry too much about letting kids go around the city, and so my mother would take the streetcar downtown to her work, and we never thought of having an automobile until they could finally afford something from the little jobs that my dad would
+library found me, you know, just in the stacks, reading the books, and but you know, still they wouldn't worry too much about letting kids go around the city, and so my mother would take the streetcar downtown to her work, and we never thought of having an automobile until they could finally afford something from the little jobs that my dad would